 Most tutoring expenses that you pay for your child are not deductible.
 The exception is for children with special needs.
 The IRS lets parents deduct the cost of special needs tutoring as long as a few conditions are met.
 The child's doctor must recommend tutoring and the tutor must be specially trained and qualified for the job.
 Some examples of eligible tutoring expenses would be tutoring Braille, teaching lip reading or offering remedial language training.
 The tutoring must be designed for a child with a learning disability.
 Tutoring for children with behavioral problems is not deductible.

 Deducting Medical Expenses

 Taxpayers who qualify can list tutoring fees as medical expenses on Schedule A, line 1.
 If you or a family member had to travel to receive the tutoring, the cost of meals and lodging during the trip are also deductible as a medical expense.
 Along with tutoring fees, taxpayers can include any other medical fees they paid on behalf of themselves, their spouses and their dependents.
-Medical expenses are only deductible after they exceed 10 percent of the taxpayer's adjusted gross income.
+Medical expenses are only deductible after they exceed 7.5 percent of the taxpayer's adjusted gross income for tax years 2017 and 2018.
 To get a deduction for medical expenses, you must forgo the standard deduction and instead itemize your deductions.

 Video of the Day

 Tutoring Deduction for Educators

 If you're an educator and you earn money through tutoring, you may be able to get a tax deduction for it.
 Eligible educators include K-12 teachers, instructors, counselors, aides and principals.
 You're also an eligible educator if you work at least 900 hours a year at an elementary or secondary education school.
 Individuals can deduct up to $250 worth of supplies, books, software and computer equipment purchased for tutoring purposes.